 How do you make sure you’re getting a quality appraisal?
 First consider the credentials of the appraiser.
 After all, you wouldn’t want a store clerk to appraise your fine jewellery.
 Look for a graduate gemologist or a diamond gemologist.
 Then, make sure your appraisal includes the following:

-While you’re there, have the appraiser do a condition check to make sure there aren’t any prongs lose or chips in the stone.
+While you’re there, have the appraiser do a condition check to make sure there aren’t any prongs loose or chips in the stone.

 Disclaimer: This information is descriptive only.
 All products may not be available in all jurisdictions.
 Coverage is subject to the language of the policies as issued.